-Seniors in the Electrical Engineering (EE) and Mechanical Engineering (ME) programs work in teams to address complex and multidisciplinary problems.
+Seniors in the Electrical Engineering (EE), Mechanical Engineering (ME), and Biomedical Engineering (BME) programs work in teams to address complex and multidisciplinary problems.
 Capstone projects originate as statements of need from local companies and/or faculty research projects and are conducted with the direct, continuous mentoring by engineers and Engineering faculty.

 From a company's perspective, a Capstone project offers the opportunity to work directly with seniors who are likely to be candidates for entry-level engineering positions when they graduate.
 Company engineers get to take a long-standing problem off the back burner and often consider the mentoring role a welcome addition to their more typical duties.